sharjeekkhan451/sharjeekkhan451/README.md

 - 👋 Hi, I’m @sharjeekkhan451
-- 👀 I’m interested in ... develepment
+- 👀 I’m interested in ... development
-- 🌱 I’m currently learning ... frontent develeper
+- 🌱 I’m currently learning ... frontent developer
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---